 Part 2: 55 KM Location: Arras - Vimy Ridge/N.D. de la Lorette - Lens

-In the morning you might visit first the Wellington Quarry to learn about the underground war.
+In the morning you might visit first the Wellington Quarry to learn about the underground war (if not yet done the evening before).
 We have more underground stories for you once we arrive at the Canadian ‘Sanctuary’ of Vimy Ridge.
 A little guided tour by Canadian students (free of charge) is a must as well as taking time to walk around the imposing Mother Canada Statue with large view on Lens and even the Hills of Flanders (Belgium).
 We continue on some partly off-road tracks towards the silence of Notre Dame de la Lorette, the French Memorial including Chapel, Mausoleum and a quite interesting museum with trenches!
 We also recommend to have a lunch/drinking stop here, before heading up for next overnight-place: the former coalmine city of Lens.

-Part 3: 60 KM Location: Lens - Fromelles/Plougstreet - Kemmelberg
+Part 3: 65 KM Location: Lens - Fromelles/Plougstreet - Ypres

 Another fascinating day-trip, first on the mainly flat and open lands around the slack hills.
 Hill 170 and the cemetery that reminds to the Battle of Loos.
 Then up to the Australian Memorial of Fromelles – lunch stop.
-We approach and will cross the French-Belgian border (Mademoiselle from Armentières-song…).
-Plougstreet, the Christmas Truce, the Peace Park of Messines… It leads us to our final destination of today: the highest point of Flanders, which is known as the Kemmelberg, a panoramic view from your hotel room window is waiting…
+We approach and will cross the French-Belgian border (perhaps we sing about the Mademoiselles from Armentières, Australian soldiers song…).
+We arrive in Plougstreet with the Christmas Truce.
+Continue to the (Irish) Peace Park of Messines and the New Zealanders Memorial.
+We follow the traces of the Mining Battle up to our final destination of today: Ypres, heart of Flanders Fields.
+Of course we will not skip the Last Post at 8.00 pm under the Menin Gate!